 - Research institution (excluding Federal labs)

-Eligible applicants must demonstrate that the proposed activity supports the commercialization of a new and innovative product, technology or process; and/or helps develop and maintain partnerships, technology transfers, and licensing.
+Eligible applicants must demonstrate that the proposed activity supports the commercialization of a new and innovative product, technology, or process; and/or helps develop and maintain partnerships, technology transfers, and or licensing agreements.
 Applicants must not make any financial commitments prior to submission, or costs incurred will not be eligible.
 Once the application is approved, costs incurred as of the date that the application was received by LearnSphere will be deemed admissible.

 Please note that meeting the eligibility criteria does not guarantee you will receive funding.
 Each eligible application will be subject to an evaluation process.